polatengin/utah/README.md

 - `web.get(url)` - Perform an HTTP GET request to the specified URL
 - `web.delete(url, options?)` - Perform an HTTP DELETE request to the specified URL with optional headers/options
 - `web.post(url, data, options?)` - Perform an HTTP POST request to the specified URL with data and optional headers/options
+- `web.put(url, data, options?)` - Perform an HTTP PUT request to the specified URL with data and optional headers/options
 - `web.speedtest(url, options?)` - Perform a network speed test to the specified URL and return detailed metrics

 ### Web Functions Usage